-This delicious Greek bread with olive oil and oregano is so fragrant and wholesome!
-This glorious Dutch oven bread possibly the best bread I’ve ever baked.
+You will love this Greek Bread With Oregano and Olive Oil!
+It is rustic and aromatic and possibly the best bread recipe I’ve ever baked.
 It typically disappears in minutes out of the oven!

+• Fun facts.
 I discovered this recipe researching different bread recipes baked all over Greece.
 The original recipe comes from a village in Messinia, Peloponnese.
-It uses a massive amount of flour and produces two huge loaves baked in an outside wood oven.
-Since I do not have a wood oven outside and could not manage to make so much bread all at once, I tweaked the recipe ingredients and baked it in a dutch oven.
+It uses a massive amount of flour and produces two huge loaves baked in an huge village wood oven.
+Well, since we do not have a wood oven ( I know) and we could not manage baking giant loaves all at once, we worked on the recipe to produce a smaller amount of loaves baked in a dutch oven instead.
 I could not be more pleased with the result!

-A loaf of bread with two slices cut on a wooden cutting board and a metal large coast under it.
+A loaf of Greek bread with two slices cut on a wooden cutting board.
+A metal coaster under it.

 Ingredients